-(G-d) offers the reins of restraint, from the influences of the satan, to whomever He chooses.
+(G-d) offers the reins of restraint, from the influences of satan to whomever He chooses.
 And whoever restrains himself with logic and wisdom is indeed given a righteous benefit.
 And none but those who are firmly grounded, and bridle their foolishness, will be companions of the intellect.

 A definition of the meaning of wisdom is restraining foolishness, like bridling a horse with a bit and reins.
 It puts an abstract concept into a physical form.

-We know Prophet Muhammed in his abstract, not in his physical form.
+We know Prophet Mohammed in his abstract, not in his physical form.
 We know him in his abstract, invisible presence, and that is the true person, the real person.
 That is the person that lives eternally.
 The physical will go back to the earth.
-The abstract person may live eternally, if G-d has mercy on him and accepts him.
+The abstract person may live eternally if G-d has mercy on him and accepts him.